NII-Kobayashi/Linear_Regression_Degree/README.md

 ## License

 This project is licensed under the terms of the MIT license.
+Please cite the paper (Kobayashi and Lambiotte, ICWSM, pp.191-200, 2016) in you used the code.

-Please contact me if you want to use the code for commercial purposes.
+Please contact Ryota Kobayashi if you want to use the code for commercial purposes.